 Advance Sigma 10

 According to cross country magazine, this is possibly Advance's best glider ever.
 Great results from the Rat Race last year from hard charging Christo Johnson made it clear this glider can be flown all day on on speedbar even in the windy convergence lines typical at Woodrat Mountain.
 Aaron Price from our local SoCal XCLeague is also flying one after trying and rejecting the Delta 3.
 However, one of my local pilot friends is falling out of love with his due to the soft leading edge being more prone to frontal collapses than his Delta 2.
 He recently also had an accident on it, breaking his arm badly, and I haven't talked to him about whether he feels the glider had anything to do with what happened.
 My local sites all typically have quite bumpy conditions throughout the summer, with strong sudden wind gusts of 35 - 40 km/h being quite common at altitude.
 In the Delta 2 these tend to be experienced as the glider pitching back as the gust comes through, then unweighting as it passes, but actual collapse is really rare.
 In three years flying my Delta 2, I've only ever had two frontals, and both had zero warning, and resulted in the glider just disappearing behind me before I had even time to make any corrective action to prevent them.
-For those conditions a really solid leading edge gives more confidence and I think cuts through the gusts.
+For those conditions a really solid leading edge gives more confidence and I think cuts through the gusts.66 cells and aspect ration 6.16

 The design is typical non-descript Swissness, the color schemes meh, so not really a serious contender.
 The thing I like most is the backpack....